alx3dev/executable-ruby/README.md

 # How to install

 To keep github repository lightweight, download `golang` on first start.
-You can either call `bin/setup`, or `exer --setup` if you install from [rubygems](https://rubygems.org/alx3dev/executable-ruby)
+You can either call `bin/setup`, or `exer --getgo` if you install from [rubygems](https://rubygems.org/alx3dev/executable-ruby)

 Download and install gem from github: